The Butterfly in Goaltending

 If you’re completely new to goaltending, we posted the video below on our Instagram (@goaliecoaches).
 The goalie in this video, former Nashville Predators goalie Kasimir Kaskisuo, is demonstrating the butterfly save technique as well as sliding in the butterfly.

-The butterfly is a term used to describe a position hockey goalies use when they go onto their knees in order to make a save.
+The butterfly is a goalie term used to describe a position hockey goalies use when they go onto their knees in order to make a save.
 When a goalie uses the butterfly, his or her pads are tightly sealed along the ice.
 The term “butterfly” was coined as this position makes the goalie look like a butterfly.

 Without leg pads on, the butterfly position simply looks like a person going onto their knees, with their feet flared out to either side.
 Increasing the flare of your butterfly simply means to increase the length at which your feet go out to each side.